Medical Eye center History

 In addition to advance care, Medical Eye Center offers the latest technology in comfortable, custom-designed eye care facilities.

 Laser and Surgery Center

-In October 2009, Medical Eye Center’s new 38,000-square-foot building was erected at the corner of Barnett Road and Highland Avenue, just a half mile west of the previous location.
-The new custom-designed facility further improves and expands the services that Medical Eye Center offers.
+In October 2009, Medical Eye Center’s new 38,000-square-foot building was erected at the corner of Barnett Road and Highland Avenue.
+The custom-designed facility further improves and expands the services that Medical Eye Center offers.
 Thanks to thoughtful planning, the new building allowed for expansion of surgical capacity and created more room for new state-of-the-art diagnostic equipment, a larger optical department featuring the latest styles in fashion eyewear, special LASIK and oculoplastics surgical suites, a results-oriented medical spa and more.

 Medical Eye Center has a long-standing tradition of giving back and the our team is committed to improving vision in our community, our region, and our world.
 Through community partnerships, Medical Eye Center provides eye care for patients in need in our valley, as well as surgical expeditions and training for international surgeons to help end preventable blindness all over the world.

 Every year Medical Eye Center surgeons travel abroad to countries such as Honduras, Peru, Nepal, Kenya, Ethiopia and Christmas Island to perform operations for individuals who would otherwise have lost their sight due to a lack of resources.
 For the doctors, this humanitarian work reminds them of why they became ophthalmologists.
 In addition to training surgeons in the developing countries they visit, MEC doctors also host both U.S. and international surgeons in their Medford office, offering advanced training to other regional eye care providers.
 Learn more…

 From humble beginnings as a one-physician office, to the largest eye care practice in Southern Oregon, we sincerely hope Dr. J.J.
 Emmens would be proud of everything he helped create!